 LINSTOR pairs with Openstack

 OpenStack paired with LINSTOR brings even greater power and flexibility by enabling Linux to become your SDS platform.
 Replicate storage wherever you need it with simple mouse clicks.
 Provision snapshots.
 Create new volumes with those snapshots.
 LINSTOR volumes can then be paired with the right compute nodes just as easily.
-Together, OpenStack and LINSTOR brings tremendous potential to provide robust infrastructure with ease, all powered by open-source.
+Together, OpenStack and LINSTOR bring tremendous potential to provide robust infrastructure with ease, all powered by open-source.

 Data replicated with LINSTOR can minimize downtime and data loss.
 Running your cloud on commodity hardware with the native Linux features underneath provides the most flexible, reliable, and cost-effective solution to hosting customized OpenStack deployment anywhere.